Authority: Texas Local Government Code 233.061

 Montgomery County has adopted a “One Stop Permit Shop” where applicants can apply for all permits issued by the County.
 For more information on the permits office, please see their office website.

 Once the applicant applies for a permit, MCFMO staff will pickup the application from the permits office.
 Under State Law, specifically Local Government Code 233, Montgomery County must review your plans and either approve them or reject them within 30 days.
 Typically a plans reviewer will review the plans within seven to ten days.
 The architect or applicant will receive the plans review comments letter via email after the review is complete.
 The plans review comments letter will detail items specifically with the plans and items frequently incorrect in construction.
 Once you have reviewed the information sent to you and agree, please reply as soon as possible indicating your acceptance of the stated conditions.
 Once you have done so, your permit will be approved based on this correspondence including the agreed “conditions of permit” outlined in our review and approved by you.

 Final Inspection Prior to Occupancy:

 Under LGC 233, a final inspection and “Certificate of Compliance” with the County Fire Code is required before the building may be occupied.
-Please use our Request for Final Inspection form to request a final inspection.
-Once the request is submitted, we will contact you within 5 days and schedule the final inspection.
 Once the final inspection is done and the building is approved, it may be legally occupied, and a “Certificate of Compliance” will be issued for the building.

 Express Fire Code Review: